Current Awards

 - Submit a cover letter identifying whether you are an undergraduate or graduate student; provide your institutional affiliation, mailing address, telephone number and e-mail address for summer notification.

 Prior to review of award submissions, your AFA membership will be verified.
+Best of luck and thank you for your support of the Association for Feminist Anthropology!

-Please email your submission as a single PDF file with the subject line “Sylvia Forman Prize Submission” to: fbabb@unc.edu.
-Please name your submitted file: last name/ Forman/ undergrad or grad.
+Please email your submission as a single PDF file with the subject line “Sylvia Forman Prize 2025 Submission” to: brady-gsell@uiowa.edu.

-Awards of $500 each for conference travel or conference registration for remote participation will be awarded for the 2023 Annual Meetings of the American Anthropological Association.
-Any remaining award funds can be applied to registration for Spring 2024 meetings of AAA affiliated sections; the award must be used by May 1, 2024.
+Awards of $500 each for conference travel or conference registration for remote participation will be awarded for the 2024 Annual Meetings of the American Anthropological Association.
+Any remaining award funds can be applied to registration for Spring 2025 meetings of AAA affiliated sections; the award must be used by May 1, 2025.

 Eligibility:

-Eligibility is restricted to graduate students and recent PhDs (2022 or later) from underrepresented groups, whose work reflects the goals of feminist anthropology.
+Eligibility is restricted to graduate students and recent PhDs (2023 or later) from underrepresented groups, whose work reflects the goals of feminist anthropology.
 Applicants must be giving a paper, organizing a session, or seeking employment at the Annual Meetings.

 Application Process: Complete applications must include the following: